 A beautiful piece of cinema that could have easily been a spot of hipster cynicism in another filmmaker’s hands.

-Alton started BRWC as a bit of fun, and has grown into what you see today, and he can only apologise.
+Alton loves film.
+He is founder and Editor In Chief of BRWC.
 Some of the films he loves are Rear Window, Superman 2, The Man With The Two Brains, Clockwise, Eternal Sunshine Of The Spotless Mind, Trading Places, Stir Crazy and Punch-Drunk Love.